 US seized oil tanker off Venezuelan coast, Trump says

-(CNN) — President Donald Trump on Wednesday confirmed that the US has taken control of an oil tanker off the coast of Venezuela.
+(CNN) — President Donald Trump on Wednesday confirmed that the US had taken control of an oil tanker off the coast of Venezuela, a move which risks inflaming tensions with that country.

 “As you probably know we’ve just seized a tanker on the coast of Venezuela,” Trump said.
 “Large tanker, very large, largest one ever seized, actually.”

+Attorney General Pam Bondi later posted a video on X showing armed personnel rappelling on to the ship from a helicopter, then moving on deck with guns drawn.
+She said the FBI, Homeland Security Investigations and the US Coast Guard, “with support from the Department of War, executed a seizure warrant for a crude oil tanker used to transport sanctioned oil from Venezuela and Iran.”

+“For multiple years, the oil tanker has been sanctioned by the United States due to its involvement in an illicit oil shipping network supporting foreign terrorist organizations.
+This seizure, completed off the coast of Venezuela, was conducted safely and securely—and our investigation alongside the Department of Homeland Security to prevent the transport of sanctioned oil continues,” Bondi wrote.

-The president did not offer any detailed explanation for the move, saying only that it was seized “for very good reason” and signaling that the administration would soon release additional information.
+The president did not offer any detailed explanation for the move, saying only that it was seized “for very good reason.”
 Asked what would happen to the oil the tanker was transporting, Trump said, “We keep it, I guess.”

+The seizure occurred in international waters, a senior US official said, and proceeded without incident or casualties either among the US personnel or the tanker’s crew.

+The vessel, named the Skipper, was carrying Venezuelan crude, the official said.
+The tanker had been previously associated with Iranian oil, and a federal judge issued a warrant for its seizure because of those links.

 In response to questions from CNN’s Kristen Holmes, Trump said he had not spoken to Maduro recently and declined to say who owns the seized tanker.